The recently telecast C4 documentary on ‘war crimes in

 infusing human values with an understanding of the need to move away

 from apportioning blame for deceit and destruction.
-Sri Lanka needs this space in order
+Sri Lanka Sri Lanka Sri Lanka

 Michael Henderson in his book No Enemy to Conquer, talks about the journey of forgiveness and